zapodot/constretto-core/README.md

 Plans for further development
 -----------------------------
-* specify environment markers in DSN-s to allow configuration for more than one environment to be store in a single LDAP
 * merge project in to fork of the Constretto repository and create pull request to solve [CC-56](https://constretto.jira.com/browse/CC-56)

 Credits
 -------------
-* The [Constretto project](http://constretto.org/) is created and maintained by Kåre Nilsen and his colleagues at Arktekk AS.
+* The [Constretto project](http://constretto.org/) is created and maintained by Kåre Nilsen and his colleagues at [Arktekk AS](http://www.arktekk.no).